AryansDevStudios/studio/README.md

     ```

 And that's it!
 The Firebase CLI will build your Next.js application and deploy it.
 After a few moments, it will give you a public URL where you can see your live Tic-Tac-Toe Arena.

+## Other Free Hosting Options

+While Firebase Hosting is an excellent and well-integrated choice, the web development ecosystem offers several other fantastic platforms for deploying Next.js applications for free.
+Here are a couple of popular alternatives:

+### Vercel

+Vercel is the company behind Next.js, so their hosting platform is purpose-built for it.
+They offer a generous free tier that's perfect for personal projects and prototypes.
+Deployment is often as simple as connecting your Git repository.

+### Netlify

+Netlify is another top-tier platform that provides continuous deployment, serverless functions, and a robust free tier.
+It's known for its ease of use and powerful features that work great with Next.js.

+Both Vercel and Netlify offer seamless deployment experiences, typically by linking to your GitHub, GitLab, or Bitbucket account and automatically building and deploying your app whenever you push a change.